Datas

 Datas is a Brazilian municipality in the north-center of the state of Minas Gerais.
 Its population as of 2020 was 5,421 living in a total area of 309 km2.
-The city belongs to the statistical mesoregion of Jequitinhonha and to the statistical microregion of Diamantina.
+The city belongs to the Immediate Geographic Region of Diamantina.
 It became a municipality in 1962.

+Geography

 Datas is at an elevation of 1340 meters in the upper Jequitinhonha River valley.
 It is south of Diamantina to which it is connected by federal highway BR-367.
 The nearest major population center is Diamantina.
 The distance to Diamantina is 27 km; and the distance to Belo Horizonte is 272 km.
 Neighboring municipalities are: Diamantina (N); Santo Antônio do Itambé and Presidente Kubitschek (E); Conceição do Mato Dentro (S); and Gouveia (W).